University of Houston student housing: University-operated housing

 Moody Towers, frequently just called "Moody," is one of the tallest complexes on campus and the largest area of residence halls.
 Each of the two towers consists of eighteen stories and together house 1,100 students.
 The Towers feature a newly renovated state of the art dining hall.
 The rooms in The Towers were scheduled to be renovated during the summer of 2011.
 Moody Towers was slated to start deconstruction in 2020 in order to be replaced, however, the COVID-19 pandemic and student demand for keeping Moody (due to its lower price-point and general convenience) delayed this and Moody will remain open through the 2021-22 school year.

 The Quadrangle, also known as "The Quad," is the oldest housing area on campus and consists of several coed dorm halls: Bates, Law, Oberholtzer, Settegast, and Taub.
 Oberholtzer Hall features a smaller, albeit cozy dining hall.
 The Quadrangle houses 800 students.
 The rooms in The Quads were scheduled to be renovated during the summer of 2011.

 In 2020, completion of the replacement for The Quadrangle (now simply known as 'The Quads') was completed and the new dorm opened - its features and amenities are similar to that of Cougar Place, featuring suite-styled living spaces with an almost identical layout (including four private bedrooms with modern/upgraded amenities compared to its predecessor).
 It also features a large central-courtyard and is also right next to the Cougar Woods dining hall.
-It also features Townhouses that provide private, single bedrooms and community spaces (kitchen and living rooms) - however, these Townhouses are only available to those students who are apart of a Living Learning Community (LLC).
+It also features Townhouses that provide private, single bedrooms and community spaces (kitchen and living rooms) - however, these Townhouses are only available to those students who are a part of a Living Learning Community (LLC).